-To represent the results in high-resolution anatomical images, following the final MRI data acquisition, one of the animals was deeply anesthetized with equithesin and transcranial perfused with a phosphatebuffered saline solution (PBS, 0.12M), followed by a mixture of paraformaldehyde (PFA 4%) and Dotarem® (1%).
-High-resolution 3D anatomical data was collected using a T2-weighted sequence using a FLASH sequence with a flip angle of 15°, a spectral bandwidth of 50 kHz, 64 averages, a TR of 9.47 ms, a TE of 4.738 ms, and a scan repetition time of 5.000 ms. The images have a field of view of 252520 mm3 and an isotropic spatial resolution of 0.05 mm in all three directions.
+To represent the results in high-resolution anatomical images, following the final MRI data acquisition, one of the animals was deeply anesthetized with equithesin and transcranial perfused with a phosphate-buffered saline solution (PBS, 0.12 M), followed by a mixture of paraformaldehyde (PFA 4%) and Dotarem[®] (1%).
+High-resolution 3D anatomical data was collected using a T2-weighted sequence using a FLASH sequence with a flip angle of 15°, a spectral bandwidth of 50 kHz, 64 averages, a TR of 9.47 ms, a TE of 4.738 ms, and a scan repetition time of 5.000 ms. The images have a field of view of $25 \times 25 \times 20$ mm3 and an isotropic spatial resolution of 0.05 mm in all three directions.
 The recording time was ~ 20 h.

+Awake condition

-Awake condition.
-Since our birds closed their eyes and fell asleep almost immediately after head fixation, we had to wake them up.
-We, therefore, played loud auditory stimuli during the training EEG and fMRI acquisition.
-Auditory stimuli included a piece of classical music (first 8 s of Brandenburg Concerto No. 4 of Johann Sebastian Bach, compare supplementary sound S01) and two random chord stimuli centered at 1000 Hz (500-1500 Hz) and 3000 Hz (1500-4500 Hz).
-The auditory stimuli were presented using an MR-compatible speaker (SoundCraft) which was placed at a distance of 8 cm from the tip of the bill.
+As our birds closed their eyes and fell asleep almost immediately after head fixation, we had to wake them up.
+Therefore, we played loud auditory stimuli during the training EEG and fMRI acquisition.
+Auditory stimuli included a piece of classical music (first 8 s of Brandenburg Concerto No. 4 of Johann Sebastian Bach) and two random chord stimuli centered at 1000 Hz (500-1500 Hz) and 3000 Hz (1500-4500 Hz).
+The auditory stimuli were presented using an MRcompatible speaker (SoundCraft) which was placed at a distance of 8 cm from the tip of the bill.
 In total, 45 trials were played during the EEG and fMRI recordings.
 Each trial consisted of 8 s auditory stimuli followed by 52 s of silence.
 We digitized all stimuli at 44.1 kHz.
 The maximum sound pressure level (SPL) was approximately 90 dB (measured at a 1 cm distance from the speaker).

+Sleep state scoring

-Sleep state scoring.
-The sleep states were manually scored using the video recordings.
+Unilateral and bilateral eye opening, and NREM and REM sleep states were manually scored using the video recordings and 1s epochs.
 To facillitate the scoring process, actimetry signals were calculated for the eyes, irises, and bill region and visualized together with the video recordings.
 NREM sleep was characterized by bilateral eye closure, stable breathing (as visible in the videos and bill actimetry signals), immobility of the eyes, and absence of bill movements other than those related to breathing.
 REM sleep was characterized by bilateral eye closure with movements of the eyes, bill, and/or the collapse of head feathers held erect during preceding NREM sleep.
-As described previously45, rapid constrictions and dilations of the iris are closely associated with REM sleep.
+As shown previously21, rapid constrictions and dilations of the iris are closely associated with REM sleep.
 Thus, rapid iris movements were also used to identify bouts of REM sleep and their absence to confirm NREM sleep.
+To further reduce variability and avoid including potential transitional states in the analysis, two seconds at state change and all ambiguous epochs were discarded.
+Left and right eye opening was scored when the respective eye was open more than two thirds, while